Cookies and Similar Technology

 Targeting cookies - These cookies are used to (1) deliver advertisements more relevant to you and your interests; (2) limit the number of times you see an advertisement; (3) help measure the effectiveness of the advertising campaign; and (4) understand people’s behavior after they view an advertisement.
 They are usually placed on behalf of advertising networks with the site operator’s permission.
 They remember that you have visited a site and quite often they will be linked to site functionality provided by the other organization.
 If you do not permit the use of these cookies, you will experience less targeted advertising from Avanade.

 At Avanade, we do not have third-party advertising on our site, so we do not use Targeting cookies for advertising, but we may use them for gathering analytics and intelligence about the site.
 The Targeting cookies may also be used on third party websites and third parties may use them on our websites as follows:

 - Avanade advertisements on non-Avanade sites – Cookies may be placed on non-Avanade sites so that when you click on an Avanade advertisement located on these sites, Avanade is provided with this information to enable us to measure the effectiveness of our advertising

 - Non-cookie technologies – As discussed above, Avanade also employs technologies that perform similar functions to cookies, but may not respond to browser settings intended for use with cookies.
 These include web beacons and other similar technologies.

-Mobile apps and mobile websites – By accessing websites on your mobile device, your unique device identifier, and mobile device IP address, as well as information about your device’s operating system, mobile carrier, and your location information (if you have consented) may be collected.
+Mobile apps and mobile websites – By accessing Avanade websites on your mobile device, your unique device identifier, and mobile device IP address, as well as information about your device’s operating system, mobile carrier, and your location information may be collected.